jgarza9788/BasicRentalAgreement/Basic Rental Agreement.md

 Rent must be paid using
 - [ ] Persional Check
-        Tenant(s) are responsible for making sure there is enough funds in his/her/their account.
+        -Tenant(s) are responsible for making sure there is enough funds in his/her/their account.
 - [ ] Money Order
 - [ ] Cashier's Check made payable to ____________________.
 - [ ] Zelle - Transfer
-        Tenant(s) are/is responible for sending payments using the correct phone or email address.
+        -Tenant(s) are/is responible for sending payments using the correct phone or email address.
+- [ ] Bank or Wire Transfer
 - [ ] Cash - handed and counted in person.